-- If any of the following conditions occur, unplug the product from the electrical outlet and replace the part or contact your trained service provider: - Depending on your device, the power adapter, power adapter cable, power cable, extension cable, or plug is damaged. - An object fell into the product. - The product was exposed to water. - The product was dropped or damaged. - The product does not operate correctly when you follow the operating instructions. - Keep your system away from radiators and heat sources.
-Also, do not block cooling vents. - Do not spill food or liquids on your system components, and never operate the product in a wet environment.
-If the system gets wet, see the appropriate section in your troubleshooting guide, or contact your trained service provider. - Do not push any objects into the openings of your system.
-Doing so can cause fire or electric shock by shorting out interior components. - Use the product only with approved equipment. - If applicable to your device, allow the product to cool before removing covers or touching internal components. - Operate the product only from the type of external power source indicated on the electrical ratings label.
-If you are not sure of the type of power source required, consult your service provider or local power company. - To avoid damaging your system, if your device uses a power supply with a voltage selector, be sure that the selector is set to match the power at your location: - 115V, 60 Hz in most of North and South America and some Far Eastern countries such as South Korea and Taiwan - 100V, 50 Hz in eastern Japan and 100V, 60 Hz in western Japan - 230V, 50 Hz in most of Europe, the Middle East, and the Far East - Be sure that attached devices are electrically rated to operate with the power available in your location. - Depending on your device, use only a supplied power adapter or approved power cable:
+- Observe and follow service markings: - Do not service any product except as explained in your product documentation.
+Some devices should never be opened. - If applicable to your product, opening or removing covers that are marked with the triangular symbol with a lightning bolt can expose you to electrical shock.
+We recommend that only a trained technician services components inside these compartments. - If any of the following conditions occur, unplug the product from the power outlet, and then replace the part or contact your trained service provider: - Depending on your product, the power adapter, power adapter cable, power cable, extension cable, or plug is damaged. - An object fell into the product. - The product was exposed to water. - The product was dropped or damaged. - The product does not operate correctly when you follow the operating instructions. - Keep the product away from radiators and heat sources.
+Also, do not block cooling vents. - Do not spill food or liquids on your product components, and never operate the product in a wet environment.
+If the product gets wet, see the appropriate section in your troubleshooting guide, or contact your trained service provider. - Do not push any objects into the openings of your product.
+Doing so can cause fire or electric shock by shorting out interior components. - Use the product only with approved equipment. - If applicable to your product, allow the product to cool before removing covers or touching internal components.

-If your device uses a power adapter:
+- Operate the product only from the type of external power source indicated on the electrical ratings label.
+If you are not sure of the type of power source required, consult your service provider or local power company. - To avoid damaging your system, if your product uses a power supply with a voltage selector, be sure that the selector is set to match the power at your location: - 115V, 60 Hz in most of North and South America and some Far Eastern countries such as South Korea and Taiwan - 100V, 50 Hz in eastern Japan and 100V, 60 Hz in western Japan - 230V, 50 Hz in most of Europe, the Middle East, and the Far East - Be sure that attached devices are electrically rated to operate with the power available in your location. - Depending on your product, use only a supplied power adapter or approved power cable:

-- If you were not provided with a power adapter, contact your local NETGEAR reseller.
+If your product uses a power adapter:

-- The power adapter must be rated for the product and for the voltage and current marked on the product electrical ratings label.
+- If you were not provided with a power adapter, contact your local NETGEAR reseller. - The power adapter must be rated for the product and for the voltage and current marked on the product electrical ratings label.

-If your device uses a power cable:
+If your product uses a power cable: